mwaggett/epicodus_java_hair-salon/README.md

 Also on this page is a link to add a new client, a link to edit (or delete) the current stylist, and links to edit (or delete) a client by clicking on their name.

+_Integration tests that involve fill("#id").with("text") are currently failing, even though everything seems to be working when the application is run._

 ## Setup

 * Set up the database in PostgreSQL by running the following commands in your terminal: